Lorig Charkoudian: Immigration

 During her 2011 Takoma Park City Council campaign, Charkoudian said she supported the city's sanctuary city policy.
 In April 2025, she attended and spoke at a rally protesting the deportation of Kilmar Abrego Garcia, saying that she felt that his deportation mirrored a "pattern of fascism" and calling on Americans to stand against it.
+During the 2026 legislative session, Charkoudian introduced the Data Privacy Act, which prohibits businesses from selling personal data of an individual for the purpose of immigration enforcement, and the No Kings Act, which would allow a civil claim against anyone who violated another's constitutional rights under color of law.
+The No Kings Act was added to House Bill 351, which allows the attorney general of Maryland to use data collected through police surveillance methods to identify and gather evidence against a judicial officer if someone brought a complaint of wrongful conduct, which she supported.

 Labor

 During her 2018 House of Delegates campaign, Charkoudian said that she supported raising the state's minimum wage to $15 an hour.
 During debate on a bill to do so, she unsuccessfully challenged amendments to delay the state's wage increase and to exempt certain workers from a $15 wage.

 During the 2021 legislative session, Charkoudian introduced legislation to reduce bureaucratic hurdles to receive unemployment insurance, which passed and became law.
 In June 2021, she criticized Governor Larry Hogan's decision to end the $300 supplemental weekly unemployment insurance provided by the American Rescue Plan Act of 2021, disagreeing with his notion that it would lead to state job gains.

 During debate on a bill to establish a statewide paid family leave program, Charkoudian introduced an amendment to protect an employee's employment while on leave, which was adopted.

 In July 2023, Charkoudian worked as a server at the Sala Thai restaurant in Bethesda to advocate for a Montgomery County Council bill to abolish the tipped minimum wage.